WCTE/CosmicAnalysis/Jimmy_README.md

 2D histogram:
     Total PMT charges against the WCSim travel distance, "QvsTL.pdf" Total PMT charges against the fitQun travel distance, "QvsRL.pdf"

+## m_selection.c
+Read the root file created by "WCSim_fitQun_preprocess.c" multiple times with different fitQun entrance or exit cutoff and comparing the result of WCSim simulation and the corresponding fitQun reconstruction.

+It is run by root with the following syntax: root -l -b -q m_selection.c\(\"pname\"\) "pname" is the path of the root file created by "WCSim_fitQun_preprocess.c", by default pname="./WCSim_fitQun_preprocess.root".

+The file will be read, by a for loop, by a multiple times determined by the input value of start, end and interval.
+Noted that (end-start) must be divisible by interval.
+Within the outter most for loop, the file will be read event by event and the selection() function will be called.
+Only main track which enters from top and exit through bottom will be selected.
+There are also two options determined by the first argument of the function, which are: 1 for entrance radius cutoff and 2 for exit radius cutoff.
+Four 1D histograms will be created for those events being selected, including:
+    Distance between the WCSim and fitQun entrance position, "entrance_diff_mean.pdf" Distance between the WCSim and fitQun exit position, "exit_diff_mean.pdf" Distance between the WCSim and fitQun travel distance in the tank, "dist_diff_mean.pdf" Percentage of event ramaining after cutoff, "percentage.pdf"